mhanberg/blog/_posts/2018-07-20-exploring-state-management-in-react-container-components.md

 ## Container/Presenter Components

-This pattern separates what might be a single component into two (or three or four), a Container component(s) to maintain state and a Presenter component to render visual markup.
+This pattern separates what might be a single component into two: a Container component to maintain state and a Presenter component to render visual markup.

 ```jsx
 const Cart = props => (